 Dante Di Loreto, President of Ryan Murphy Television, has produced for television, film and Broadway.
 Programs produced by Di Loreto have been nominated for a total of 93 Emmy® Awards.
 Notable among these are Glee, American Horror Story, and Temple Grandin.

-Di Loreto serves as executive producer of the Glee albums and oversees music production on the series.
-In the short amount of time since Glee hit the airwaves, the show has racked up two Platinum and two Gold albums, two Grammy Award nominations, more than 16 million song downloads, the No. 1 soundtrack of 2010 (The Christmas Album), and has broken the music record for the most single entries on the Billboard Hot 100 chart, claiming the title previously held by Elvis Presley.
+Di Loreto also serves as executive producer of the Glee albums and oversees music production in the series.
+Since Glee hit the airwaves, the show has racked up two Platinum albums as well as three Gold albums, two Grammy Award nominations; more than 53 million downloads and sold more than 13 million albums worldwide.
+Glee has the most titles on the Billboard Hot 100 chart, surpassing Elvis Presley, The Beatles and James Brown.

-Over the years, Di Loreto has produced original scripted series for cable and broadcast television.
-He served as executive producer on the TV movie Temple Grandin with Claire Danes, Julia Ormond and Catherine O'Hara, which chronicled a young woman's struggle with autism and her accomplishments.
-Temple Grandin took home 16 Emmy® Awards including one for Outstanding Made-For-TV Movie.
-His credits also include the Emmy® Award-winning My Louisiana Sky for Showtime starring Juliette Lewis and Kelsey Keel, which was nominated for 5 Emmy Awards.
+Di Loreto executive produced the HBO film, Temple Grandin, with Claire Danes, Julia Ormond and Catherine O'Hara, which chronicled a young woman's struggle with autism.
+Temple Grandin was nominated for 15 Emmy Awards and won 7 including Outstanding Made-For-TV Movie.
+He also produced My Louisiana Sky for Showtime starring Juliet Lewis and Kelsey Keel, which was nominated for 5 Emmy Awards.

-Di Loreto holds an M.F.A. from the American Film Institute and an undergraduate degree from the University of California, Santa Barbara.
+Dante Di Loreto holds an M.F.A from the American Film Institute and a B.A. from the University of California, Santa Barbara.
 He currently resides in Los Angeles.